“Hey, that’s cool. I still like you!”

 Director of Counseling and Education Advocacy Center, Vilma E. Cea, M.A., LMFT, offers this advice:

 Every journey is unique.
-Let this part of yours be filled with fun, celebration, and self-discovery.
+Fill yours with fun, celebration, and self-discovery.
 Then, when your “birdies” come home to visit, they’ll find a next-stage nest, still filled with all the love they remember.